 It is possible that having confidence becomes more important than striving for authentic goals.

-If you spend all your energy protecting that confident image (because that's the way to survive in your current environment) then there's very little room for vulnerability.
-There's no room for errors.
+If you spend all your energy protecting that confident image (because that’s the way to survive in your current environment) then there’s little room for vulnerability or errors.
 But if perfectionism takes over from authenticity you may be walking down a path of perceived success never actually feeling successful or fulfilled as you are achieving what other people define as success.

 There’s some truth in the phrase “Fake it until you make” as it encourages action before you know all the details, but I believe it can also lead to fake confidence.
 Perhaps our focus on competing with men in their game and following their rules has lead us forgetting what we actually want and how?
 What is your own feminine way to do things and what are your own authentic goals?